TN 8 (11-12)

 Physical findings: Symmetric, shortened arm and leg bones (hypomelia), or sometimes hands and feet located very close to the body (phocomelia); missing toes or finger; joint contractures; microcephaly; cleft palate; micrognathia; encephalocele (protrusion of the brain from the skull); and heart, kidney, or genital abnormalities.

 ONSET AND PROGRESSION

-RS is a congenital disorder that is characterized by pre and postnatal growth failure.
+RS is a congenital disorder that is characterized by low birth weight and subsequent growth failure, and developmental abnormalities.
 There is variation in the severity of clinical manifestations, and the most severe forms of RS are often stillborn or die shortly after birth.
 The less severely affected may live to adulthood.
 Individuals with the milder form of RS may have normal intellectual and social functioning abilities.
 Mortality in the newborn period or early childhood is due to cardiac or renal malformations.

 The treatment and management of RS is symptomatic, such as corrective surgery for cleft palate and limb deformities; prostheses, and developmental services including speech and language if cleft deformities are present.
 School age children require individualized and flexible instructional curricula.
 Standard treatment is needed for individuals with cardiac defects and renal abnormalities.

 Clinical examination that describes diagnostic features of the impairment and laboratory findings (see above) are needed to confirm the diagnosis.

 Developmental assessment or psychological testing to address allegations of mental impairments may be warranted.